oatmealandcoffee/ASDictionary/README.md

 In general, I would like to align functionality with mutable dictionary classes like I see in Cocoa and REALbasic, but the short list includes the following:

 * Access values by index
-* Remove key-value pairs, in part or all
 * string value/description for text output
-* seperate keys and values to seperate lists to speed up the `getKeys()` subroutine
 * Better error reporting.
-Right now, it only uses missing value, but that isn't very informative as a few things can go wrong.
-I had errors in the previous iteration but they weren't handled very well.
+Right now, it only uses `missing value`, which isn't very informative as a few things can go wrong but at least it is Applescript-native.
+I had errors in the previous iteration but I just didn't like how they were handled.
-* Hash table management could use a bit of optimizing, but it is fast (for Applescript) and it works.
+* Hash table management could use a bit of optimizing, particularly as it creates wholly empty lists that never get used during runtime, but it is fast (for Applescript) and it works.

 Documentation
 =============